Nosto/wiki-docs/features/customer-group-pricing.md

 ## Activating customer group pricing in Nosto

 ### Currency Settings
 In order to make use of the `Product Variation` approach, it needs to be enabled from Nosto admin.
-Please follow the steps outlined below,
+Please follow the below steps:

-Navigate to `Settings > Currency Settings` in Nosto admin, disable `Exchange rates` toggle and configure `Variation ID` which is considered the default variation id.
+1. Navigate to `Settings > Currency Settings` in Nosto admin,
+2. Disable `Exchange rates` toggle (if it's enabled)
+3. Configure `Variation ID`  (this is considered the default variation id).

 If we consider our example in the previous section and configure the currency settings, it will look as shown below,

 ![](https://user-images.githubusercontent.com/82023195/154739514-8e5f078a-cf6d-45b1-b51b-dccc7a690396.png)